turingschool/backend-curriculum-site/module3/projects/consultancy/index.md

 This project will focus heavily on Service-Oriented Architecture (SOA), and will include the following components and restrictions:

-Our "Front End" application will be built in Rails, but could be substituted later for a JavaScript-based application in React, Angular, etc.
+Our "Front End" application can be built in Rails, but could be substituted later for a JavaScript-based application in React, Angular, etc.
-- Rails "front end"
+- Rails (or another framework of your choice) "front end"
-  - this is a typical "rails new" project
+  - If in Rails, this is a typical `rails new` project
-  - it will have simple testing, and will mostly focus on View templates, HTML and CSS, maybe some JavaScript, highly recommend Bootstrap
+  - It will have simple feature testing, and will mostly focus on View templates, HTML and CSS.
+We highly recommend Bootstrap
-  - this application is responsible for authentication via OAuth
+  - This application is responsible for authentication via OAuth
-    - try to find a way to utilize your user's OAuth token within the application in some way
+    - Try to find a way to utilize your user's OAuth token within the application in some way
       - eg, if you OAuth with Google, what can we use their OAuth token to do on their behalf at Google?
-  - this application is only allowed to store user data in a local database
+  - This application is only allowed to store user data in a local database
-    - this app's data will only have a "users" table
+    - This app's database will only have a "users" table
-    - all other database storage must go through a "DatabaseService" that you implement to do any CRUD behavior
+    - All other database storage must go through a "DatabaseService" that you implement to do any CRUD behavior on your Backend
-      - this will follow the typical Facade and Service design patterns
+      - This will follow the typical Facade and Service design patterns
-      - you will need HEAVY use of webmock to test expected results until the backend endpoints are finished
+      - You will need HEAVY use of webmock to test expected results until the backend endpoints are finished.
+Planning the structure of your JSON ahead of time will go a long way in allowing both applications to proceed in a decoupled manner asynchronously
-      - once the backend endpoints are finished, consider changing to VCR
+      - Once the backend endpoints are finished, consider changing to VCR
-  - Requirement: using Rails caching to cache data retrieved from backend
+  - Requirement: using caching to cache responses retrieved from the backend application

 Our "Back End" application will be an API built in Rails.
-It will act as the interface layer to our database
+It will act as the interface layer to our database, and it will handle our API consumption.
-- Rails "back end"
+- Rails Backend
-  - this is a "rails new --api" project
+  - this is a `rails new --api` project
-    - it will have more thorough testing, follow our Facade and Service design patterns, and use Serializers
+    - it will have more thorough testing, follow our Facade and Service design patterns, and make use of Serializers
-    - there is no ERB, HTML or CSS, JavaScript, or assets, anywhere in this project
+    - There is no ERB, HTML or CSS, JavaScript, anywhere in this project
-  - all input is received as JSON data; it only responds with JSON data
+  - All input is received as JSON data; it only responds with JSON data
-  - this layer will serve as our database interface for other applications
-    - we recommend eager loading where possible, and use of the "bullet" gem to detect N+1 queries
+    - we recommend **eager loading** where possible, and use of the "bullet" gem to detect N+1 queries
-  - we recommend considering the use of GraphQL to reduce the amount of RESTful CRUD endpoints you'll need to build
+  - We recommend considering the use of GraphQL to reduce the amount of RESTful CRUD endpoints you'll need to build
-  - Requirement: using Rails caching to cache data retrieved from microservices
+  - Requirement: using Rails caching and/or memoization to cache/memoize data retrieved from external APIs

-Our project will include at least one "micro-services" - a Service API which abstracts away a single responsibility.
-- Sinatra "microservice"
-  - no HTML, CSS or ERB, JS, assets, etc of any kind
-  - no database storage of any kind
-  - receives JSON requests from the Rails back end only, responds only in JSON
-  - responsible to talk to an external API to fetch data or do something on the user's behalf using their OAuth token
-  - knows nothing about any other component/service in the system
-  - extension: one micro-service is hosted on an alternate service provider (AWS, Digital Ocean, etc)
+  - extension: Hosted on an alternate service provider (AWS, Digital Ocean, etc)

 ---